UofT-DSI/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+I am currently still reviewing the course materials and working through Assignments 1 and 3.
+I have also been carefully watching and digesting the final class recording.
+I had planned to complete both assignments this weekend, but due to unexpected family commitments related to moving houses, I am unfortunately unable to follow through with that plan.

+I realize this request comes quite late, but I was hoping to respectfully ask whether it might be possible to receive one additional week to complete Assignments 1 and 3.
+As these are the final components required for my DSI certificate, they are the last assignments I need to submit in order to complete the program.
+I would really like to give both assignments the level of care and seriousness they deserve.
+Thank you very much for your time and consideration.
+I truly appreciate your support throughout the courses.

+I will resubmit this assignment file later.

     > Who is your intended audience?